Tylastin/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed
-My model architercture is based on the behavioral cloning CNN found here: https://devblogs.nvidia.com/deep-learning-self-driving-cars/.
+My model architecture is based on the behavioral cloning CNN found here: https://devblogs.nvidia.com/deep-learning-self-driving-cars/.

-My model consists of a convolution neural network with 3 5x5 convolutions, 2 3x3 convolutions, a flatten layer, and 3 fully connected layers.
+My model consists of a convolution neural network with three 5x5 convolutions, two 3x3 convolutions, one flatten layer, and 3 fully connected layers.
 The following image illustrates the model architecture.

 &nbsp;&nbsp;&nbsp;&nbsp;
 ![alt text][image1]
 &nbsp;&nbsp;&nbsp;&nbsp;
+Note:

-Every convolution layer includes RELU activation to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.
-The images are also cropped using a Cropping 2D layer.
+* Every convolution layer includes RELU activation to introduce nonlinearity.
+* Normalization is accomplished using a Keras lambda layer.
+* The images cropped using a Cropping 2D layer.
 This is done to eliminete irrelevant backround data such as trees and sky pixels.

 #### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
-Furhtermore only 1 epoch was used to reduce the chance of overfitting.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+* The model was trained and validated on different data sets
+* Only 1 epoch was used
+* The model was tested in the simulator, which ensured that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually.
+The model was trained using an adam optimizer, so the learning rate was not tuned manually.
 The adam optimizer was able to produce minimal validation error on the first epoch.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving and  smooth turning.
-For both of these cases images from all three cameras were used (with an angle correction factor applied in preprocessing) to enable the model to learn to recover after veering off the center.
+For both of these cases images from all three cameras were used (with an angle correction factor applied in preprocessing).
+Using the lateral camera images enable the model to learn to recover after veering off the center.

 For details about how I created the training data, see the next section.